stevro/myspot/README.md

 - [ ] Show directions to event place
 - [ ] Teams.
 Create teams to register to your event and then let public only the remaining spots
 - [ ] History of participants registration and withdrawal
-- [ ] Locations autocomplete with GMaps or ORS
+- [x] Locations autocomplete with GMaps or ORS
+- [ ] Allow booking spot from the new event notification

 # Useful commands
 - Set Node to v16 `nvm use v16`